The shape of a random affine Weyl group element and random core partitions: Introduction

 \subsection{(Co)homology of the affine Grassmannian}

-In this project we were initially motivated by the study of families of symmetric functions which represent Schubert classes in the ($K$)-cohomology of the affine Grassmannian $\Gr_{SL(n)}$ of $SL(n)$ \cite{LamSP,LSS}.
-These symmetric functions are ``affine'' analogues of Schur functions, the latter playing a key role in the theory of random partitions \cite{Oko}.
-Our main result may have an interpretation in terms of large products $\xi^N \in K_*(\Gr_{SL(n)})$ of an element $\xi$ in the $K$-homology of the affine Grassmannian -- it describes the asymptotics of the ``spreading out'' over the affine Grassmannian of products of this class under the Pontryagin multiplication of a loop group (see Section \ref{ss:Grass}).
+In this project, we were initially motivated by the study of families of symmetric functions which represent Schubert classes in the ($K$)-cohomology of the affine Grassmannian $\Gr_{\mathrm{SL}(n)}$ of $\mathrm{SL}(n)$ \cite{LamSP,LSS}.
+These symmetric functions, called $k$-Schur functions and affine Stanley symmetric functions, are ``affine'' analogues of Schur functions, the latter playing a key role in the theory of Schur-measure and Plancherel-measure random partitions.
+In a similar manner, the symmetric functions mentioned above give rise to Plancherel-like measures on $n$-cores.
+These measures are however distinct from the random growth processes studied in this paper.

+Instead, our main result may have an interpretation in terms of large products $\xi^N \in K_*(\Gr_{\mathrm{SL}(n)})$ of an element $\xi$ in the $K$-homology of the affine Grassmannian---it describes the asymptotics of the ``spreading out'' over the affine Grassmannian of products of this class under the Pontryagin multiplication of a loop group (see Section~\ref{ss:Grass}).

-This connection to the infinite-dimensional geometry of $\Gr_{SL(n)}$ has concrete probabilistic consequences: in a separate article we plan to apply this geometry to the calculation of the boundary of the affine Grassmannian weak order.
+This connection to the infinite-dimensional geometry of $\Gr_{\mathrm{SL}(n)}$ has concrete probabilistic consequences: in a separate article, we plan to apply this geometry to the calculation of the boundary of the affine Grassmannian weak order.